ContentFlows/Documentation

 • Click Generate Access Token

-• In the permissions popup, check: pages_manage_posts, pages_read_engagement
+• In the permissions popup, check all of these:

 • Click Generate Access Token and authorize

-This gives you a User access token.
-You need one more step to get a Page access token.
+This gives you a short-lived User access token (valid ~2 hours).
+Steps 5–6 convert it into a never-expiring Page access token.

 5